underguiz/container-apps-scaling/README.md

 # About this project
 Scale Container Apps application based on events.
 This example uses the size of a Service Bus queue as a scaling trigger.

-Currently using ```azapi_resource``` to create the Container Apps resources since there's module in terraform as of now.
+Currently using ```azapi_resource``` to create the Container Apps resources since there's no module in terraform as of now.

 ## Architecture